Mahboob Alam (politician)

-Mahboob Alam (محبوب عالم; born 1 January 1968) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from June 2013 to May 2018.
+Mahboob Alam (محبوب عالم; born 1 January 1968) is a Pakistani politician who had been a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Early life

 He was born on 1 January 1968.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-242 (Karachi-IV) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-242 (Karachi-IV) in the 2013 Pakistani general election.
 He received 166,836 votes and defeated Akram Khan, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In April 2018, he quit MQM and joined Pak Sarzameen Party (PSP).